doctrine/mongodb-odm/docs/en/reference/transactions-and-concurrency.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When using transactional flushes, either through the configuration or explicitly, there are a couple of important things
 to note regarding lifecycle events.
-Due to the way MongoDB Transactions work, it is possible that ODM attempts write
+Due to the way MongoDB transactions work, it is possible that ODM attempts write
 operations multiple times.
 However, to preserve the expectation that lifecycle events are only triggered once per flush
 operation, lifecycle events will not be dispatched when the transaction is retried.
 This maintains current functionality
 when a lifecycle event modifies the unit of work, as this change is automatically carried over when the transaction is